 Hue Imperial City: Information of Vietnam Royal Palace in Hue

-Hue Imperial City: 580 × 620m Area surrounded by Wall, reserved for Kings and Royal Family with Living, Working and Worshiping Areas.
-Imperial City of Hue is located in the middle of Hue Citadel (Read More), and to protect the Forbidden City (Read More).
+Hue Imperial City: 580 × 620m Area surrounded by Brick Wall, reserved for Kings and Royal Family Members with Living, Working and Worshiping Areas.
+The Imperial City of Hue is located in the middle of Hue Citadel, and to protect the Hue Forbidden City located in the middle.

 Map of Hue Imperial City: 1.
 Ngo Mon Gate (Noon Gate or South Gate) - 2.
 Ho Thai Dich (Thai Dich Lake) - 3.
 Trung Dao Bridge - 4.
 Dai Trieu Court Yard - 5.
 Thai Hoa Palace (Sumpreme Harmony Palace) - 6.
 Dai Cung Mon (Entrance of Fornidden City) - 7.
 Ta vu, Huu vu - 8.
 Dien Can Chanh (Can Chan Palace) - 8a.
 Võ Hiển Palace - 8b.
 Văn Minh Palace - 9a.
 Trinh Minh Palace - 9b.
 Quang Minh Palace - 10.
 Can Thanh Place - 11.
 Khon Thai Palace - 11a.
 Thuan Huy Institute 11b.
 Duong Tam Institute - 12.
 Kien Trung Palace - 13.
 Thai Binh Pavillion - 14.
 Vu Uyen Garden - 15.
 Co Ha Garden - 16.
 Interior Affairs - 17.
 Trieu Mieu - 18.
 Thai Mieu - 19.
 Truong Sanh Palace - 20.
 Dien Tho Palace - 21.
 Phung Tien Palace - 22.
 Hung Mieu Temple - 23.
 The Mieu Temple - 24.
 Nine Dynastic Urns - 25.
 Hien Lam Pavillion - 26.
 Hien Nhon Gate - 27.
 Hoa Binh Gate - 28.
 Chuong Duc Gate - 29.
 Ngu Tien Office - 30.
 Luc Vien - 31.
 Dien Minh Than.